rkelson/metadata-asset-tracking-tool/metadata/demographic/census_state_2020.md

 This layer contains Utah's official boundary for the 2020 Census and only contains boundary information to enable you to join your own demographic data.

-2020 Census State of Utah bounday, as defined by the US Census Bureau.

 ## Description

 ### What is the dataset?

+This dataset was derived from the US Census Bureau.

 ### What is the purpose of the dataset?